johnsynnott/js.gh.io/content/resume.md

 ### Education
-#### Worcester Polytechnic Institute
-Worcester, Massachusetts
-Bachelor of Sciences in Computer Science
+Worcester Polytechnic Institute (WPI), Worcester, MA Bachelor of Sciences in Computer Science, May 2014